 Passed & Forgotten

-Since the driver who changed lanes doesn't seem to care suggested one correspondent, she had to keep dropping back to re-establish a reasonable following distance.
+Since the drivers who continually change lanes don't seem to care, one correspondent said she had to keep dropping back to re-establish a reasonable following distance.
 Of course, once she did that another driver would fill it in again.
-Travelling this way on lower mainland highways almost became an exercise in going backwards.

 I'm guessing, but I'll bet that someone is going to tell me that signalling will result in the vehicle behind in the adjacent lane jamming up behind the vehicle in front of it to prevent a lane change.
 Let's see if I'm right...